No sculpture illumination October 6, 7 and 8, 2014

-Parking is readily available in the memorial's parking complex, which is managed by Presidential Parking, Inc. This park concession operates under a contract between the National Park Service and the Mount Rushmore Society, which constructed the parking facility and continues to operate and maintain it.
+Parking is readily available in the memorial's parking complex.
+The parking facility is operated under a concession contract between the National Park Service and the Mount Rushmore Society.
 No federal funding was used to construct the parking facility.
-A parking fee is assessed to offset the expenses of construction, operation and maintenance of the parking facility.
-This parking permit entitles a non-commercial vehicle unlimited entry to the memorial for the calendar year.
+A parking fee has been authorized to offset the costs associated with the construction, operation and maintenance of the parking facility.
+A parking permit entitles a non-commercial vehicle unlimited entry to the memorial for the calendar year.

 The National Parks and Federal Recreational Lands Annual Pass, the Annual Pass - Millitary, the Senior Pass and the Access Pass cannot be used for parking fees at Mount Rushmore National Memorial.
 These passes cover entrance fees and in some cases provide a discount on special use fees such as camping and tours, but do not cover concession fees such as parking.